ab22375/goimagefinder/README.md

 ## Performance Considerations

-- **Concurrency**: Uses a semaphore to limit the number of concurrent processing threads (default: 8).
+- **Concurrency**: Uses a semaphore to limit the number of concurrent processing threads (default: optimal for your CPU).
 - **Incremental updates**: Skips unchanged images unless `--force` is specified.
 - **Optimized queries**: Uses SQLite indexes to speed up searches.

-## Future Enhancements

-- Support for **GPU acceleration** using OpenCV CUDA.
-- More **advanced hash algorithms** like Wavelet Hashing.
-- Improved **HEIC and RAW processing** via external libraries.
+- **Specialized loaders**: Format-specific handling improves processing efficiency.

 ## Debug Mode

 When using the `--debug` flag, the application will create a detailed log file with information about:

-* Each image processed
+* Image processing workflow
+* Hash computation details
-* Processing errors and their causes
+* Errors and their causes
-* Hash values generated
-* Image comparison details
-* Database operations

-This is particularly useful for:

-* Identifying problematic image files
-* Troubleshooting performance issues
-* Understanding why certain images are matched or not matched
+* Processing statistics for different file types
+* Search matches and near-matches

 Example debug log output: